By Gaby Dufresne-Cyr, CBT

-Most dog owners know about the physical language of dogs; a raised tail and ears means dominance, while a lowered tail and ears means submission.
+Most dog owners know about the physical language of dogs; a raised tail and ears mean dominance, while a lowered tail and ears mean submission.
 However, few know about the emotional language dogs’ exhibit.
-Physical language, calming, and avoidance signals make up the ethogram, or canine dictionary.
+Physical language presented as appeasement and avoidance signals make up the ethogram, aka canine dictionary.
 This dictionary must be understood in order to develop a secure relationship with the dog, which in turn will reduce the risks of bites.

-Calming and avoidance signals are intended for those purposes.
-Calming signals try to calm the opponent, while avoidance signals are intended at avoiding a bad situation.
-Calming signals like stretching, yawning, tongue flicking, pawing, and such, are displayed to the opponent (human, dog or other) in order to relax and stop the conflict before it escalates.
+Appeasement and avoidance signals are intended for those purposes.
+Appeasement signals serve to minimize conflict, while avoidance signals are intended at avoiding conflict in the first place.
+Appeasement signals like stretching, yawning, tongue flicking, pawing, and such, are displayed to the opponent (human, dog or other) in order to avoid stop conflicts before they escalate.
 Avoidance signals are displayed at an opponent when a dog tries to avoid a conflict.
 He signals his intentions, turning eyes, turning head, curving, sitting, pretend sniffing, hoping to avoid the escalating conflict.

 Pausing (freeze) behaviour shows the dog is uncomfortable, stress is building up and he must make a decision “Should I stay, or run away? ” In most cases the dog will run away (flight), however, when the environment prevents him from escaping, biting (fight) becomes an option, actually, the only option left!

-Through artificial selection, humans have changed the dog’s mother patterns (chain of behaviours working towards a specific goal), breeding out certain traits their wild ancestors still exhibit.
-Such behavioural faults are kill, dismember and eat.
+Through artificial selection, humans have changed the dogs' fixed action patterns (chain of behaviours working towards a specific goal), breeding down certain traits their wild ancestors still exhibit.
+Such behavioural faults are killed, dismember and eat.
 One must understand that these genetic traits are not removed, they are simply dormant.
-Dogs retain their predatory behaviours and under the right conditions genetics will always over-ride training.
+Dogs retain their predatory behaviours and under the right conditions, genetics will always over-ride training.

-Physically speaking, consequences of dog bites are different, the size of the dog being the main factor.
+Physically speaking, the consequences of dog bites are different, the size of the dog being the main factor.
 However, emotionally speaking, the result is the same.
-Dogs are euthanised and victims are scared for life.
+Dogs are euthanized and victims are scarred for life.
 To avoid dog bites, prevention through education remains the best option.